tigrouind/AITD-roomviewer/README.md

 | <kbd>X</kbd> | export current model to OBJ format
 | <kbd>Shift</kbd> + <kbd>X</kbd> | export all models to OBJ format
 | <kbd>Tab</kbd> | switch to room viewer

+# Multi-monitor setup

+It's not possible to have the viewer running fullscreen and at same time focus to be on another window (eg: the game itself).
+One solution is to play the viewer in window mode (by pressing <kbd>Alt</kbd> + <kbd>Enter</kbd>)

+# Building it from the source

+You can use any recent version of but Unity [5.5.4p3](https://unity.com/releases/editor/archive) is recommended.